Monday, February 27, 2023

 Speakers:

-- Moderator: Bill Clay–Principal, Solar Power Pros
+- Moderator: Kevin Galvin–VP of Sales and Marketing, Solar Power Pros

 - Meghan Nutting–Executive VP of Government and Regulatory Affairs, Sunnova Energy Corp.